 Where to Spend Christmas in Canada: Ottawa

 Beginning with an illumination ceremony in early December, the nation’s capital bathes the Parliament Buildings in dramatic lights with the prime minister often flipping the switch himself.
 The ceremony also includes free hot chocolate, Christmas caroling and Beaver Tails, and is followed by a solid month of beauty: both Parliament Hill and more than 60 sites along Confederation Boulevard feature lovely illumination displays.
-Here are four more reasons to fall in love with Ottawa this winter.
+Once you’ve seen the sights, check out these incredible day trips from Ottawa.

 Where to Spend Christmas in Canada: Niagara Falls, Ontario